 Beyond that, broken links are also a waste of link equity.
 For example, if you have a broken internal link from one blog post to another, you’re not getting the SEO benefit of that internal link, which is a negative for your SEO efforts.

-Five Ways How to Fix Broken Links in WordPress
+Five Ways How to Fix Broken Links

 - Web-Based SEO Audit Tool

 - Google Search Console